German colonization of Valdivia, Osorno and Llanquihue: Language

 The impact of the German immigration was such that Valdivia was for a while a Spanish–German bilingual city with "German signboards and placards alongside the Spanish".
 The prestige of the German language helped it to acquire qualities of a superstratum in southern Chile.
 The temporary decline in the use of Spanish is exemplified by the trade the Manns family carried out in the second half of the 19th century.
 The family's Chilean servants spoke German with their patrons and used Mapudungun with their Mapuche customers.

 In Valdivia the Valdivia's Deutsche Zeitung and its immediate predecessor Deutsche Zeitung für Süd-Chile circulated from 1886 to 1912.

-The German spoken around Llanquihue Lake gave origin to a dialect called Lagunen-deutsch, a local variant of Alemañol.
+The German spoken around Llanquihue Lake gave origin to a dialect called Lagunen-deutsch, a local variant of Alemañol and of High German.
+Lagunen-deutsch evolved from various dialects of southern Germany, most particularly Bavaria, Baden, and Rhineland.

 The word for blackberry, a ubiquitous plant in southern Chile, is murra instead of the ordinary Spanish word mora and zarzamora from Valdivia to the Chiloé Archipelago and some towns in the Aysén Region.
 The use of rr is an adaptation of guttural sounds found in German but difficult to pronounce in Spanish.
 Similarly the name for marbles is different in Southern Chile compared to areas further north.
 From Valdivia to the Aysén Region, this game is called bochas contrary to the word bolitas used further north.
 The word bocha is likely derivative of the Germans bocciaspiel.

+Most German Chileans currently speak Spanish as native language; they speak German as second or third language.